LBW Trust

 "[My cousins] can go back to the communities that my parents grew up in and can give so much back that our parents just didn't have access to."

-Why is giving others the opportunity to learn important to you?
+Why is allowing others to learn important to you?

 Did your parents teach you the value of education?